Archi1508/Archi-Garg_Sec-F_Anek-Creations/README.md

 ---

 ## Problem Statement
-Anek Creations lacks an online platform, reducing sales, visibility, and operational efficiency.
+Anek Creations lacks an online platform, leading to reduced sales, visibility, and operational efficiency.
 Developing an e-commerce website is essential for expanding the brand’s reach, streamlining transactions, and achieving sustainable growth.

 ---